xavierrobertsgaal/cogsci-23-computational-culture/README.md

 - `theme_mprl_ggplot.R` contains a `ggplot` theme for recreating figures.

 ### Guide to simulation script
-1. Ensure you are using `python >= 3.11.1` and that you have cloned the git repo into the appropriate folder
+1. Ensure you are using `python >= 3.11.1` and that you have cloned the git repo into the appropriate folder.
+This may, but is not guaranteed to, work with earlier python versions.
 2. Install requirements using
 ```
 pip install --upgrade pip